gussmith23/lakeroad-evaluation/README.md

   of Diamond
   can be made to work with Ubuntu.
 See [this tutorial](https://community.element14.com/technologies/fpga-group/b/blog/posts/getting-started-with-the-tinyfpga-lattice-diamond-3-12-on-ubuntu-18-04).

+The evaluation does not expect
+  Diamond to be available on the `PATH`, as Diamond's libraries can interfere with system libraries.
+Instead, the evaluation expects the user to set the `DIAMOND_BINDIR` environment variable to the location of the directory of Diamond binaries, e.g. `/usr/local/diamond/3.12/bin/lin64`.

+There are two steps
+  to enabling Lattice Diamond
+  inside the Docker image:

+1. Build this repo's Docker image with `--build-arg=DIAMOND_BINDIR=/path/to/diamond/bindir`.
+2. Mount the host's Diamond directory when running the Docker container.

 When building the Docker image, set the `DIAMOND_BINDIR` build argument.